alextafale/alextafale/README.md

 ## What I am building

 **Pidelo** — A food delivery platform.
 I own the entire mobile frontend (React Native/Expo + TypeScript) and the backend API (FastAPI + Supabase with PostGIS, RLS, and real-time subscriptions).

-**Antigravity** — A blockchain project built on Cosmos SDK.
-I handle the Go/blockchain side of a multi-language team working with Rust, Elixir, and CosmWasm smart contracts.

 **Personal portfolio** — A dark, futuristic site in Vue + Vite with a scroll-driven 3D phone mockup using TresJS.